jwstanly/simple-analytics/README.md

 ## Simple Analytics

 A Cloudflare Worker to track online analytics.
-The Worker's route serves an invisible 1x1 PNG, which tracks clients that load the image on web, email, mobile, etc.
+The Worker's URL serves an invisible 1x1 PNG, which tracks clients that load the image on web, email, mobile, etc.

 #### Tracks: